metagenomics/denbi-nanopore-training/docs/assembly_qc/Assembly_WGS_1.rst

  -d <directory where the assembly should be stored>
  -p assembly (this will be the prefix for your assembly files)

+Make sure, to use the porechopped reads as input!

 The output directory should be named::

   ~/workdir/assembly/assembly_wgs/